johnpaulada/awesome-learning-collections/README.md

 * [Exploring JS](http://exploringjs.com/) - In-depth online books on JavaScript by Dr. Axel Rauschmayer.
 Free as in beer.
 * [ES6 Katas](http://es6katas.org/) - *Learn ES6 by doing it.
 Fix failing tests.
 Keep all learnings.*
 * [React Bots](https://vasanthk.gitbooks.io/react-bits/) - *A compilation of React Patterns, techniques, tips and tricks.*
+* [Front End Interview Handbook](https://github.com/yangshun/front-end-interview-handbook) - *Almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore.*

 ## Software Development
 * [How to be a Programmer](https://github.com/braydie/HowToBeAProgrammer) - Learn how to be a programmer with this collection of resources.